 Viewing an image dithered into a very low bit depth from some distance (e.g. "floyd-steinberg 1-bit b&w") will give the impression of a homogeneous grayscale image. darktable attempts to mimic this impression when rendering zoomed-out images in the center view, the navigation window and thumbnails.
 This is accomplished by dithering those images into a higher number of grayscale levels.
-Note that, as a consequence, the histogram - which is derived from the navigation window - will show this increased number of levels and is therefore not a full match to the output image.
+Note that, as a consequence, the scopes module - the data for which is derived from the navigation window - will show this increased number of levels and is therefore not a full match to the output image.